SantoriniDave.com

 Hotel phone: +30 2298 053971

 A former sponge factory with a beautiful outdoor pool and on-site fitness room.
-Its 25 unique rooms and suites have “antique meets industrial chic” vibe; suites sleep 4-5 and are great for families.
+Its 25 unique rooms and suites have an “antique meets industrial chic” vibe; suites sleep 4-5 and are great for families.
 Fantastic breakfasts, too.
 Hotel is an easy 5-minute walk from the ferry port.

 9. Hotel Mistral